louy/css-rtl-compiler/README.md

 # CSS RTL Compiler
 Convert CSS files into an RTL-compatible version.

+Have a go at the [online playground](https://louy.github.io/css-rtl-compiler/) to see what kind of inputs & outputs to expect.

 > [!WARNING]
 > This library is work in progress and is un-finished.
 Contributions & ideas are welcome.